Azure/reddog-aks-workshop/docs/cluster-upgrades.md

 # Cluster Upgrades

-Kubernetes frequenly gets patches and upgrades, addressing security vulnerabilities and adding new functionality.
+Kubernetes frequently gets patches and upgrades, addressing security vulnerabilities and adding new functionality.
 Additionally, AKS releases patches for the underlying node operating system on a regular basis (aka Node Image Updates).
 You need to implement a process to upgrade the cluster.

 ## Pre-requisites